AllenCell/benchmarking_representations/docs/USAGE.md

 ## Steps to download pre-computed embeddings

 Many of the results from the paper can be reproduced just from the embeddings produced by the model.
-However, some results rely on statistics about the costs of running the models, which are not included with the embeddings.

 You can download our pre-computed embeddings here.

 - [cellPACK synthetic dataset](https://open.quiltdata.com/b/allencell/tree/aics/morphology_appropriate_representation_learning/model_embeddings/cellpack/)
 - [DNA replication foci dataset](https://open.quiltdata.com/b/allencell/tree/aics/morphology_appropriate_representation_learning/model_embeddings/pcna/)